TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 ### Profiles
 The sketch is configured with 4 profiles available (with up to 8 possible if desired, correlating to the d-pad).
 Each profile has its own calibration data, run mode, and IR camera sensitivity settings.
 Each profile can be selected from pause mode by pressing the associated button (A/B/Start/Select).

+### Software Toggles
+Introduced since v1.3 (Serious Intensity) is the ability to toggle hardware features at runtime, even without hardware switches!

+While in pause mode, the toggles are as follows:
+- Button C/Reload + Button A: **Offscreen Button Mode** (White) - For older games that only activate a reload function with a button press, this enables offscreen shots to send a right mouse click instead of a left click.
+If a working motor is installed, it will pulse on and off when enabled.
+- Left D-Pad: **Rumble Toggle** (Salmon) - Enables/disables the rumble functionality.
+When enabled, the motor will engage for a short period.
+- Right D-Pad: **Solenoid Toggle** (Yellow) - Enables/disables the solenoid force feedback.
+When enabled, the solenoid will engage for a short period.

+These settings are not saved in profiles stored in Non-Volatile Memory, but the default state of each function can be set in the sketch hardware options section.

 #### Saving Settings to Non-Volatile Memory
 The calibration data and profile settings can be saved in non-volatile memory by pressing Start + Select (by default).
 The currently selected profile is saved as the default for when the light gun is plugged in.